anikdem01/pneumonia_detection/README.md

 # pneumonia_detection
-Classifying CXRs as either normal or pneumonia using kaggle dataset.
+Classifying chest xrays as either normal or pneumonia using kaggle dataset.